 Background: MTHFR has been implicated in several diseases like breast cancer and leukemia, where the deficiency of ferric acid has been shown to increase the disease progression as it is a highly polymorphic gene.
-However there are very few reports of its role in CAD.
+However there are very few reports of its role in coronary artery disease (CAD).
 Hence our aim was to genotype the CAD patients and healthy controls with a particular polymorphism at the C677T region of the gene.

 Methods: After determining the biochemical and clinical parameters, we tried to correlate these parameters with the MTHFR C667T genotypes which were done by PCR-RFLP.
-Interesting results were observed- with these parameters, we also found a significant association of the polymorphism to disease progression.